gitlui/mkdocs-test/docs/index.md

         subfolder         # Creates a navigation
             some-topic.md # Creates a page with the name 'some topic'

+## Material for MkDocs
+To have a better theme and quite some nice features we use [Material for MkDoks](https://squidfunk.github.io/mkdocs-material/)

+Here is a list of [already included plugins](https://squidfunk.github.io/mkdocs-material/plugins/)

+Here are some example [extensions that we could activate](https://squidfunk.github.io/mkdocs-material/reference/admonitions/)

 ## Here have some mermaid diagrams

+The documentation can be found here [Mermaid Diagrams](https://mermaid.js.org/intro/)

 ### Flowcharts
 ```mermaid